-The NITC is addressing long-term infrastructure innovation, improvement, and coordination through Network Nebraska and related initiatives.
+The NITC is addressing long-term infrastructure innovation, improvement, and coordination through Network Nebraska and by supporting the Rural Broadband Task Force.

+Network Nebraska.
 Network Nebraska has aggregated statewide telecommunications to a common infrastructure, generated considerable cost savings to public entities, and decreased the unit cost of Internet service by leveraging the consolidated demand of all participating entities.
-Since September 2003, Network Nebraska has grown to serve the data and Internet service needs of all state agencies with outstate circuits, the University of Nebraska's four campuses, all six of the state's community colleges, all three state colleges, and all of the 245 school districts under 17 different educational service units.
+Since September 2003, Network Nebraska has grown to serve the data and Internet service needs of all state agencies with outstate circuits, the University of Nebraska's four campuses, all six of the state's community colleges, all three state colleges, and all of the 244 school districts under 17 different educational service units.
 The number of customers is expected to continue growing due to the favorable Internet rates and the high quality of service offered by Network Nebraska.
 The Network Nebraska K-20 sub-network is one possible alternative for them to interconnect with each other and purchase less expensive Internet.